mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 ISIS-specific implementations are presented below.
 These implementations will also be used as a default setting.

-If a facility requires a different calculation technique then, it needs to create a work-flow algorithm which subscribes to the output signature and register it with the adequate factory.
+If a facility requires a different calculation technique then it needs to create a work-flow algorithm which subscribes to the output signature and register it with the adequate factory.
+This factory approach is used for many parts of the, system but is most notable in the core of a single reduction.

 ### ISIS implementations

 The implementation of the work-flow algorithms for ISIS SANS are discussed below.
 Note that in the activity diagrams below the absence of a connection of an input pin, means that it is connected to the `SANSState` input.

+ Note that a lot of input parameters are named explicitly for the individual steps below.
+This helps to map the current functionality/logic to the new design.

 #### `SANSMaskISIS`